rytilahti/python-miio/README.md

 # Getting started

+As long as the device is in the same network, `mirobo discover` can be used to check for its support status.

+To be able to communicate with supported devices its IP address and an encryption token must be known.
+The token can be obtained either by extracting it from the database of the Mi Home application, or by using the automatic discovery.

+## Finding the token

-*Important* For the Mi Robot Vacuum Cleaner with firmware 3.3.9_003077 or higher follow these steps to get the token: https://github.com/jghaanstra/com.xiaomi-miio/blob/master/docs/obtain_token_mirobot_new.md
+*Important* For the Mi Robot Vacuum Cleaner with firmware 3.3.9_003077 or higher follow these steps to get the token: https://github.com/jghaanstra/com.xiaomi-miio/blob/master/docs/obtain_token_mirobot_new.md ([another source](https://github.com/homeassistantchina/custom_components/blob/master/doc/chuang_mi_ir_remote.md)).

-To be able to communicate with the vacuum one needs to have its IP address as well as an encryption token.
+This will also work for all other devices as long as the device has been bound with the Mi Home mobile application, and is therefore preferable way to attain the token.

+### Automatic discovery (does not work on all devices and firmware versions)

-This token is only attainable before the device has been connected over the app to your local wifi (or alternatively, if you have paired your *rooted* mobile device with the vacuum, you can follow [these instructions](https://github.com/homeassistantchina/custom_components/blob/master/doc/chuang_mi_ir_remote.md)).
+The automatic discovery works only before the device has been connected over the app to your local wifi.

-In order to fetch the token, reset the robot, connect to its the network its announcing (rockrobo-XXXX) and run the following command:
+In order to fetch the token, reset the device, connect to its the network its announcing (e.g. rockrobo-XXXX for the vacuum) and run the following command:

 ```
-mirobo discover
+mirobo discover --handshake 1
 ```

 which should return something similar to this: